ayoisaiah/ayoisaiah.github.io/_posts/2016-05-30-simon-game.md

 ---
 layout: post
-title: Building a Simon Game + Achievement Unlocked
+title: Simon Game [Project]
 permalink: /simon-game/
 excerpt: My final Front-End project on Free Code Camp involved making a Simon Game which challenges your memory by forcing you to remember patterns of button clicks
+image: simon-game.jpg
 ---

 My final Front-End project on Free Code Camp involved making a Simon Game which is basically a game that tests your memory by forcing you to remember the exact patterns of random button presses.